This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Invincible Gold Mine Track

 Invincible Gold Mine Track also offers stunning views of the Rees Valley so it’s both a historical walk and viewpoint trail.
 In fact, I’d say I like the views more!
-In total it takes around 2 to 3 hours to complete the trail at a steady pace.
-Although not flat, it’s rated as an easy to moderate hiking trail in Glenorchy.
+In total, it takes around 2 to 3 hours to complete the trail at a steady pace.
+The trail is 4.5 kilometers (2.8 miles) out and back and although not flat, it’s rated as an easy to moderate hiking trail in Glenorchy.

 8. Bob’s Cove

 The next two trails on this list are actually closer to Queenstown, however, they’re conveniently located on Glenorchy-Queenstown Road.
-So, they’re hikes you should consider doing on your way to Glenorchy!
+So, they are hikes you should consider doing on your way to Glenorchy!

 9. Mount Crichton Loop